×

 We asked expats in Puerto Bolivar what banks they use and there advice about banking.
 They advised:

 "Before retiring in Puerto Bolívar, Ecuador, expats should know that the official language is Spanish, so learning the language would be beneficial.
 The cost of living is generally lower than in many Western countries, but it's important to have a clear understanding of your budget and financial situation.
 Healthcare is available and generally affordable, but it may not be up to the standards that some expats are used to.
 Expats should also be aware that the climate in Puerto Bolívar is tropical, with a wet and dry season.
 The culture in Ecuador is quite different from North America and Europe, so it's important to be open-minded and respectful of local customs and traditions.
 Safety can be a concern in some areas, so it's important to research and understand the local situation.
 It's also crucial to understand the visa and residency requirements in Ecuador, as you will need to secure the appropriate paperwork to live there long-term.
 Lastly, while Puerto Bolívar offers a slower pace of life, it may not offer the same level of amenities, entertainment, and conveniences that some expats may be accustomed to in their home country.
-Therefore, it's important to visit first to see if it suits your lifestyle and retirement goals," said one expat who made the move to Puerto Bolivar.
+Therefore, it's important to visit first to see if it suits your lifestyle and retirement goals," remarked one expat who made the move to Puerto Bolivar.

 Will I be able to find a job in Puerto Bolivar?